THEME PARK ITINERARIES

 Information and Preparation

-- Universal Orland Resort has 4 parks – Universal Studios, Islands of Adventure, Volcano Bay (water park), and Epic Universe (opening May 2025).
+- Universal Orlando Resort has 4 parks – Universal Studios, Islands of Adventure, Volcano Bay (water park), and Epic Universe.

 - Universal Studios is the original park and has undergone constant changes since it opened.
 If you haven’t been in a while, it is not the same as the last time you were there!